2019 Annual Report to Membership

-Our financial results for 2018 were good.
-We increased our dividend rates, granted more loans, enhanced our credit card program and posted our largest profit in the last 15 years.
+Our financial results for 2019 were good.
+We granted more loans, invested in technology, maintained our dividends while others cut theirs and posted our largest profit in the last 16 years.

-You’ve probably heard that credit unions are different.
-At our core is our charter as a not-forprofit financial cooperative.
+At our core is our charter as a “not-for-profit” financial cooperative.
 We exist to serve our member-owners.
 Unlike other financial institutions, we do not issue stock or pay dividends to outside stockholders.
-Instead, earnings are returned to our member-owners in the form of lower loan rates, higher interest on loans, and lower fees.
+Instead, earnings are returned to our member-owners in the form of lower loan rates, higher interest on deposits and investments in technology to make your financial life easier.
 That’s the credit union difference.

 My door is always open so please stop by and let’s chat about YOUR Credit Union.

 Gene Fitzpatrick, President